ramsundaram101/Monte-Carlo-Portfolio-Predictor/README.md

 * compare_market (default = False) - Add True here if you also want to factor overall market performance into your simulations
 * alpha (default = 95) - The confidence interval upto which you want to predict VaR and cVaR.
 Usually we precict with 95% percent confidence

-For example, a script with these additional arguments would look like.
-Hpwever, feel free to omit these arguments and use the defaults.
+For example, a script with these additional arguments would look like this.
+However, feel free to omit these arguments and use the defaults.
 ```
 python MonteCarlo.py --percent False --compare_market True --alpha 99
 ```